smythp/intro-python-workshop/sections/repl.md

 The REPL is useful for quick tests and, later, can be used for exploring and debugging your programs interactively.

+## Challenges

+1. Try doing some more division with different numbers.
+Notice anything strange?

+2. For a few minutes, practice moving in and out of Python's interactive mode (also known as the REPL).
+You can get out of Python by hitting `Control-d` or by typing `exit()`, and you can get back in by typing `python` at the `$` prompt.
+Remember that you're in the REPL when you see `>>>`, and you're in bash when you see the `$`.

 [<<< Previous](installation.md) | [Next >>>](types.md)